 The structure of this document is based on IETF RFC-3647 with the minimum necessary changes in order to reflect the particular needs of the Academic community.
+This document also adopts guidelines and specs from the CA/Browser Forum, "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, v1.1".

-The globally unique Identification Number (OID) of this document is: 1.3.6.1.4.1.26513.1.0.2.5 where:
+The globally unique Identification Number (OID) of this document is: 1.3.6.1.4.1.26513.1.0.2.7 where:

-Identification Number (OID) of HARICA, registered to IANA (www.iana.org) 1 Certification Services Provision 0 Certification Practice Statement 2.5 First and Second digit of the version number of the Certification Practice Statement
+1.3.6.1.4.1.
+26513 Identification Number (OID) of HARICA, registered to IANA (www.iana.org) 1 Certification Services Provision 0 Certification Practice Statement 2.7 First and Second digit of the version number of the Certification Practice Statement